Osvaldo Alonso: Defection to the United States

 In June 2007, Alonso defected from Cuba while the team was in Houston, Texas, to face Honduras at the Gold Cup.
 Another Cuban teammate, Lester Moré, defected to the United States during the team's same trip to the United States.
 Alonso was with teammates at a Wal-Mart when he went off by himself while browsing through merchandise and then left the store.
 He walked several blocks from the store until he found a man who spoke Spanish and borrowed a cell phone to call a friend in Miami, Florida.

 On June 19, 2012, Alonso became a citizen of the United States of America, and he stated that he would like to play for the United States national team despite playing for Cuba in the past.
 He has not been called up to the Cuba national team since he defected to the United States.
 The FIFA statutes state that:

 "If a Player who has been fielded by his Association in an international match in accordance with art.
 5 par.
 2 permanently loses the nationality of that country without his consent or against his will due to a decision by a government authority, he may request permission to play for another Association whose nationality he already has or has acquired."

+Personal life

+Alonso is married to Liang Perez and has three children.
+His return to Atlanta United FC after his ACL tear was prompted by a request from his daughter Paulina.

+In January 2025, Alonso joined the ownership group for USL Spokane, comprising Spokane Velocity FC and Spokane Zephyr FC.
+The Velocity are a men's professional team competing in USL League One, and the Zephyr are a women's professional team competing in USL Super League.